Strength training in pregnancy

 The benefits of strength training in pregnancy

-• It may help improve your balance and posture and reduce the chance of falling.
+- It may help improve your balance and posture, reducing the chance of falling.

-• It can ease pain in your lower back if you strengthen your stomach and back muscles.
+- It can ease lower back pain by strengthening your stomach and back muscles.
 The NHS website has some stomach-strengthening exercises.

-• It can help you get ready for labor by strengthening your muscles and building stamina.
+- It can help prepare you for labour by strengthening your muscles and building stamina.

 Examples of muscle-strengthening exercises include: